 What the Essay Did Well

 Writing about discrimination can be difficult, but if you are comfortable doing it, it can make for a powerful story.
-Although this essay is short and focused on one small interaction, it represents a much larger struggle for this student, and for that reason it makes it very impactful.
+Although this essay is short and focused on one small interaction, it represents a much larger struggle for this student, and for that reason it makes the essay very impactful.

-The author takes their time at the beginning of the essay to build the scene for the audience, which allows us to feel like we are there with them, making the hateful comments even more jarring later on.
-If they just told us their classmate teased them with harmful stereotypes, we wouldn’t feel the same sense of anger as we do knowing that they were just trying to get a drink and instead were harassed.
+The author takes her time at the beginning of the essay to build the scene for the audience, which allows us to feel like we are there with her, making the hateful comments even more jarring later on.
+If she had just told us her classmate teased her with harmful stereotypes, we wouldn’t feel the same sense of anger as we do knowing that she was just trying to get a drink and ended up being harassed.

-This essay does another important thing: it includes self-reflection on the experience and the student’s identity.
-Without elaborating on the emotional impact of a situation, an essay about discrimination would make admission officers feel bad for the student, but they wouldn’t be compelled to admit them.
-By describing how experiences like these drive them and make them more determined to embody positive values, this student reveals their character to the readers.
+This essay does another important thing—it includes self-reflection on the experience and on the student’s identity.
+Without elaborating on the emotional impact of a situation, an essay about discrimination would make admission officers feel bad for the student, but they wouldn’t be compelled to admit the student.
+By describing how experiences like these drive her and make her more determined to embody positive values, this student reveals her character to the readers.

 What Could Be Improved

 While including emotional reflection in the latter half of the essay is important, the actual sentences could be tightened up a bit to leave a stronger impression.
-The student does a nice job of showing us their experience with antisemitism, but they just tell us about the impact it has on them.
-If they showed us what the impact looked like though, the essay would be even better.
+The student does a nice job of showing us her experience with antisemitism, but she just tells us about the impact it has on her.
+If she instead showed us what the impact looked like, the essay would be even better.

-For example, rather than telling us “Continuing to wear the Star-of-David connects me to my history and my family,” they could have shown that connection: “My Star-of-David necklace thumps against my heart with every step I take, reminding me of my great-grandparents who had to hide their stars, my grandma’s spindly fingers lighting the menorah each Hannukah, and my uncle’s homemade challah bread.”
-This new sentence reveals so much more about the student and the deep connection they feel with their family and religion than the existing one.
+For example, rather than telling us “Continuing to wear the Star-of-David connects me to my history and my family,” she could have shown that connection: “My Star-of-David necklace thumps against my heart with every step I take, reminding me of my great-grandparents who had to hide their stars, my grandma’s spindly fingers lighting the menorah each Hanukkah, and my uncle’s homemade challah bread.”
+This new sentence reveals so much more than the existing sentence about the student and the deep connection she feels with her family and religion.